hodgestar/vqe-from-scratch/README.rst

 An implementation of VQE from scratch [*]_.

-.. [*] For the moment "from scratch" is defined as "using only states, operators and circuits from qutip".
+.. [*] Here "from scratch" is defined as "using only states, operators and circuits from QuTiP".

 Notebook with solution to Screening Task 4
 ------------------------------------------